Trumbull Regional Medical Center offering free colorectal cancer screening kits

-WARREN, Ohio (WKBN) – March is Colorectal Cancer Awareness Month, but doctors at Trumbull Regional Medical Center want to make sure you’re aware of it all year.
+WARREN, Ohio (WYTV) – March is Colorectal Cancer Awareness Month, but doctors at Trumbull Regional Medical Center want to make sure you’re aware of it all year.

 Colorectal cancer is the second leading cause of cancer-related deaths in men and third in women.
 It’s estimated more than 52,000 people will die from it this year alone.